opencrvs/documentation/v1.7.0/general/releases/README.md

 A "stable" release has undergone not only automated testing but manual regression testing.

-A "beta" release has only undergone automated testing

 Any git hash tagged Dockerhub image is a new "feature" that has been recently merged into the active and unstable develop branch.
-These images are not in an official beta or stable release but available to experimenters and the core development team nonetheless.
+These images are not in an official table release but available to experimenters and the core development team nonetheless.

 OWASP security penetration tests by a CREST certified 3rd party occur once every 12 months or on every major release.